Xamla/rosvita-documentation/source/Calibration_Part1.rst

 * -> The **configuration main menu** will appear in the terminal.

    * Now you can select the calibration mode (single or stereo camera setup), the robot move group, the camera type, the circle pattern id and geometry, etc. ...
-   * Moreover, you can teach base poses, capture poses and optionally evaluation poses for the calibration.
+   * Moreover, you can **teach** base **poses**, capture poses and optionally evaluation poses for the calibration.
-   * **Hint**: Base Poses are mainly used for picking a calibration target.
+   * **Hint**: **Base Poses** are mainly used for picking a calibration target.
 If you don't want to pick a calibration target, only teach a start pose and successively press return afterwards for the remaining base poses.
+   * **Capture Poses** are used for camera and hand-eye calibration.
+They have to be defined, such that the pattern is seen completely by all involved cameras (e.g. by both cameras of a stereo setup) and they have to vary in position and angle, such that the pattern is captured in many different views.
    * Don't forget to **save** the configuration by **pressing the 's' button**.

 * Next run the calibration script from your project folder and with the previously saved configuration: